-Year 10 School Examinations take place towards the end of the Spring issued in May.
-Boys receive individual Academic Assessment interviews with a senior member of staff to monitor their progress so far.
+Year 10 School Examinations take place towards the end of the Spring Term/ start of Summer Term

+- Summer Term Full written reports, including results from the Year 10 Examinations, are issued in May.
+Boys receive individual Academic Assessment interviews with a senior member of staff to monitor their progress so far. - YEAR 11 - Autumn Term Grade reports on academic progress are issued before 1⁄2 term.